 Influence of trust and engagement on customer loyalty

-Besides, you also need to understand and investigate the current level of customer trust, factors influencing their trust in decision making process, business outcomes of earning customer trust, and how to build and rebuild trust for sustainable customer relationships.
+Besides, you also need to understand and investigate the current level of customer trust, factors influencing their trust in the decision-making process, business outcomes of earning customer trust, and how to build and rebuild trust for sustainable customer relationships.

-Considerations for your customer loyalty program during recession:
+Considerations for your customer loyalty program during the recession:

 Here are some key points to consider:

-Acknowledging customers’ impact in the success of your business is a sure way to keep them invested and increase loyalty during economic downturns.
+Acknowledging customers’ impact on the success of your business is a sure way to keep them invested and increase loyalty during economic downturns.